How has and will Moore's Law impact computerized decision support?

 The two most important Integrated Circuit product categories are the microprocessor and memory devices.
 These products provide the technology that enables computerized decision support.
 As the technology has gotten more powerful and more cost effective new applications have become feasible.

 There seems to be a 2-3 year lag in the diffusion of improvements in microelectronics into decision support applications.
-Currently, the capability of the Pentium 4 for enhanced graphics and visualization is reflected more in video games than in DSS.
-The Centrino mobile innovation can potentially expand the presence of decision support in our work and personal lives.
+In 2003, the capability of the Pentium 4 for enhanced graphics and visualization was reflected more in video games than in DSS.
+The Centrino mobile processor innovation expanded the presence of decision support in our work and personal lives.
+Today, the AMD K 10 and new Xeon processors coupled with massively distributed, parallel processing can analyze massive amounts of varied data quickly and expand data-driven decision support.

-There has been a mutually beneficial relationship between innovation in semiconductors and end-use decision support applications.
-The advance of technology lets us work to implement what we can envision to create innovative DSS.
+There has been a mutually beneficial relationship between innovation in semiconductors and end-user decision support applications.
+The advance of technology lets us work to implement what we can envision to create innovative DSS and analytics.
 Advanced decision support will result from technology advances, opportunistic and fortuitous circumstances, and from the active imaginations and dedicated actions of innovators.

 References